Jeanne de Clisson: Death

-Jeanne finally settled at the Castle of Hennebont, a port town on the Brittany coast, which had been in the territory of her de Montfort allies.
+Jeanne finally settled at the Castle of Hennebont, a port town on the Brittany coast, which was in the territory of her de Montfort allies.
 Walter died in December 1359 and Jeanne a few weeks later.

+Local tradition

+The sea castle of Ile d'Yeu

+The lords of Belleville also owned the island of Yeu, as part of their maritime trade.
+Jeanne had inherited Yeu from her deceased brother and had the old wooden fort demolished and replaced with a stone fortress.
+This was used to minimise pirate raids.
+When she eventually married Olivier, he added to the design.
+This was eventually one of her properties seized by the French Crown.
+Local tradition speaks of the "red men" or English Soldiers who came to rescue Jeanne at one stage when she had become entrapped by the French.

 Historical evidence

 Verifiable references relating to Jeanne's exploits exist.
 These include: